What was the Trans-Atlantic Slave Trade?

 This resulted in horrific conditions on slave ships.

-Many Africans did survive to reach the Americas.
+Many Africans did not survive to reach the Americas.
 Historians estimate that only three quarters of those who entered a ship in Africa exited it in the Americas.

 African slaves on a plantation